ThePeculiarPotato/alarmfsck/README.md

 DEPENDENCIES

-The following development libraries must be installed on your system for the code to compile:
+The following development libraries and their dependencies must be installed on your system for the code to compile:
 - gtkmm-3.0
 - libcanberra-gtk3
 - libtar
-- libbsd
 - libcrypto++
-- libboost-iostreams

-The last of these has not been playing nice with pkg-config so the shared library object has been included and can be found in the bin/ directory.
-You still must have the headers installed.

 COMPILING AND RUNNING